 The trip from Bangkok in Thailand to Siem Reap in Cambodia is hugely popular and done by thousands of travelers every year.
-For various reasons: Visiting the temples of Angkor, travel further to Phnom Penh and Vietnam or some simply go for a Thai visa run while not being interested about Cambodia at all.
+For various reasons: Visiting the temples of Angkor, traveling further to Phnom Penh and Vietnam or simply going for a Thai visa run while not being interested about Cambodia at all.
 Whatever you want to do in Cambodia, here are the different ways on how to get from Bangkok to Siem Reap.

 If you choose one of the following three overland-travel-options there are actually four different legs of the trip involved.
 The first step is to travel from Bangkok to Aranyaprathet, a town 6km from the Thai-Cambodian border.